 Until recently, home monitoring systems consisted of only a camera connected to a smartphone app.
 Now, home monitoring systems like Notion allow users to monitor some home functions remotely via mobile device.

-Sensors placed throughout the home can alert the homeowner to changes in temperature, lighting, door movement, sound and more through a mobile-device app over your home WiFi connection.
+Sensors placed throughout the home can alert the homeowner to changes in temperature, door movement, sound alarms, and more through a mobile-device app over your home WiFi connection.

 Is Home Automation or Home Monitoring Right For Me?

 There are some technical and personal aspects that can help you decide between home automation and home monitoring.
-So how do you determine which home security system is best for you?
+So how do you determine which home security option is best for you?

 Here, we discuss five of them.